JolyneFr/QSnake/README.md

 ### 2.Advanced Features
 - MultiPlayer in one game (Arrow Keys for Snake1 & WASD for Snake2)
 - 3 Special Fruit
-    - LifeFruit
+    - LifeFruit.
-    - Speed Up & Down
+    - Speed Up & Down.
-    - Exchange Snakes (Only Available in MultiPlayer Games)
+    - Exchange Snakes (Only Available in MultiPlayer Games).
+- Map Editon
+    - You are able to edit bricks (except snakes and boundarys).
+    - Edition is available in Pause and Start windows.
+    - Remember to ask for permission if you are playing with friends.
 - Simple AI-Snake: **"Delamain"**
-    - Using BFS Algorithm, treated all fruits equally
+    - Using BFS Algorithm, treated all fruits equally.

 ## Game Guide
 I sincerely hope **EVERYONE** read this guide before playing my QSnake.